JustinSDK/dotSCAD/docs/lib3x-bezier_curve.md

 ## Parameters

-- `t_step` : The distance between two points of the Bézier path.
+- `t_step` : 0 ~ 1.
+Control the distance between two points of the Bézier path.
 - `points` : A list of `[x, y]` or `[x, y, z]` control points.

 ## Examples